RedisGears/RedisGears/docs/configuration.md

 ## Passing configuration options at runtime

 It is possible to modify certain configuration parameters at runtime using `RG.CONFIGSET` command.
-The command received the configuration parameter name and its value, for example:
+The command receives the configuration parameter's name and its value.
+For example, the following will enable the excution profiler:
 ```
-$ RG.CONFIGSET ProfileExecutions 1 # will enable execution profiler
+$ RG.CONFIGSET ProfileExecutions 1
 ```

 ## RedisGears configuration options